urdms102/dms102-course-documentation/assignment01-install/instructions.md

 Note: part of the installation process for Flutter will have you install its dependencies which includes **Dart** and some other required programs depending on whether you're using a Mac or PC, and whether you want to develop apps for Android devices and/or iOS.

 - For your reference, the official instructions for installing Flutter from the publisher are here: [Install Instructions from Flutter.dev/docs/getting-started](https://flutter.dev/docs/get-started/install), but they assume you're already a software developer and you have familiarity with working with IDEs (Integrated Development Environments) and using a CLI (Command Line Interface).
 So...
-- Instead of using those instructions by themselves, I recommend these tutorials (below) that do a better job of walking you through the process.
+- Instead of using those instructions by themselves, I recommend you open that link (above) and then use these tutorials (below) that do a better job of walking you through the process.
-- NOTES:
+- NOTES before you start:
-    - As part of these instructions you *do* need to install the dependency: **Git** (not GitHub!)
+    - Make sure your OS (operating system) is up-to-date!
-    - These tutorials: one year old (pretty good); your milage may vary esp. if you don't have your OS updated ...so make sure you install OS updates!
+    - These tutorials are one year old so there is some information and screens that are out of date.
+See the "important notes" where indicated
     - The installation process *really does take a long time*, depending on a lot of factors like your connectivity speed and your computer's speed.
 Plan accordingly.
 - Tutorials:
     - WINDOWS tutorials (parts 1,2,3):<br>